samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 If the adventure situation doesn't have an obvious impact on the characters or the people or things they care about, you can use other techniques to draw in the players.
 These are best tailored to the motivations of your players and their characters.
 For example, some adventuring groups are noble heroes who respond without hesitation to the pleas of innocent villagers crying for help; other groups are hardened mercenaries who respond only to offers of payment.
 Some groups are devoted to gods, rulers, or other patrons who might send them on quests, either directly or through intermediaries.

-> ### Subvert Clichés
->
+!!! note "Subvert Clichés"
-> As you populate your world with interesting supporting characters, consider the following:
+    As you populate your world with interesting supporting characters, consider the following:

->
-> **Avoiding Stereotypes.** Show how multiple people from the same culture are different.
+    **Avoiding Stereotypes.** Show how multiple people from the same culture are different.
 Don't use a real-world accent in a disparaging way.

->
-> **Beautiful Diversity.** Feature members of different genders, ethnicities, and sexualities, as well as people with varied beliefs, capabilities, roles, professions, interests, and outlooks.
+    **Beautiful Diversity.** Feature members of different genders, ethnicities, and sexualities, as well as people with varied beliefs, capabilities, roles, professions, interests, and outlooks.

->
-> **Fresh Spin.** Whenever possible, put a fresh spin on a familiar trope.
+    **Fresh Spin.** Whenever possible, put a fresh spin on a familiar trope.
 The mysterious figure who presents adventurers with a quest on behalf of the king might be the king in disguise.
 The wizard in the tower might be a projected illusion created by a band of thieves to guard their loot.

->
-> **Relatability.** Treat NPCs as real people with real motivations.
+    **Relatability.** Treat NPCs as real people with real motivations.
 Put yourself in their shoes.
 What would you do?

 ### Adventure Patrons